Archive for 'Blog'

 - They have no idea how your foreign degree compares to Canadian credentials;

-- You have no local contacts they can easily phone up to do a reference check;
+- You have no local contacts they can easily phone up for a reference check;

 - They may worry you’re going to ask them to sponsor you for a visa.